kylemarkjensen/portfolio-website/_pages/cv/bs.md

 </div>

 I had the opportunity to stay at BYU-I a little longer, teaching introductory psychology classes as an adjunct instructor and serving as a lab and data manager in Dr. Scott Martin's Positive Psychology Lab.
-In December 2018, my wife finished her Bachelor's in graphic design and we welcomed Paisley into our family.
+In December 2018, my wife finished her Bachelor's in Graphic Design and we welcomed Paisley into our family.